 East of the Pier.Takes about 30-40 minutes.

-The entrance to the walk is just past the jetty and the Marine National Park board in the car park.
-The track runs between Rambler's Road and the water's edge.
+The entrance to the walk is just past the jetty and the Welcome to Portarlington board near the Pier.
+The track runs along the foreshore through the Caravan Park.
+You can continue past the Sailing Club, and Point Richards Boat Ramp to Rambler's Road and the water's edge.

 Walk from the shopping centre to one of the highest points in the town, see traditional timber houses and modern mansions and enjoy a sunset looking over Corio Bay to the You Yangs.
 This is only a short walk of about an hour, but it is rather steep.
 Start outside the Ol' Duke hotel (1855), one of the town's original hotel.